-A survey by the Job Accommodation Network, a technical assistance provider to the Department of Labor's Office of Disability Employment Policy, found that the majority of employers that provided accommodations to employees with disabilities reported that the accommodations did not impose any new costs on the employer.
+A survey by the Job Accommodation Network, a technical assistance provider to the Department of Labor's Office of Disability Employment Policy, found that the majority of employers that provided accommodations to employees with disabilities reported that the accommodations did no impose any new costs on the employer.
 Of those employers that reported a cost for accommodations, the majority reported a one-time cost of \$500 or less.

-Because accommodations provided to pregnant workers are temporary, the costs associated with these accommodations, if any, are likely to be substantially less than the already low costs associated with providing accommodations to workers with permanent disabilities.
+Significantly, because accommodations provided to pregnant workers are temporary, the costs associated with these accommodations, if any, are likely to be substantially less than the costs associated with providing accommodations to workers with permanent disabilities.

-Many forms of workplace flexibility, including altering start and end times, providing break time, permitting telecommuting, or redistributing work across a team, are also accommodations that have been sought by pregnant workers.
-These forms of workplace flexibility are also typically low- or no-cost.
+Many forms of workplace flexibility, including altering start and end times, providing break time, permitting telecommuting or redistributing work across a team, are also accommodations that have been sought by pregnant workers.
+These accommodations are typically low or no-cost.
 In those instances in which there are start-up costs associated with providing flexibility, such as purchasing home office equipment, the benefits to the employer can more than offset the initial investment.
-For example, when a snowstorm shut down federal government offices in Washington, DC, the government saved \$30 million per day because of teleworking capabilities, "for a total savings of \$150 million over the five snow closures in December 2009 and February 2010."
+For example, when a snowstorm shut down federal government offices in Washington, DC, the Office of Personnel Management reported a savings of \$30 million per day because 60% of employees in the Executive Office of the President worked from home using government-issued secure mobile workstation laptops and remote connectivity, "for a total savings of \$150 million over the five snow closures in December 2009 and February 2010."5

-Employers report significant benefits result from providing accommodations.
+Employers report significant benefits result from providing accommodations

-Employers report the following benefits associated with providing accommodations and flexibility to employees:
+Employers report the following benefits associated with providing accommodations to employees: